maxwellabgit/Databasics-DfOps/README.md

 # Databasics-Vectorized Operations

 A brief exploration of vectorized and non-vectorized implementations of database operations.
-We will time the same operation using different methods to see how processing speed improves.
-Our goal is to add a new column to the dataframe using the most efficient method.
+Our goal is to add a new column to the dataframe.
+We will perform the same database operations using different methods to see how processing speed improves.

 ## Our goals in this project are: